ASLAN Pharmaceuticals Limited (ASLN)'s Financial Results Comparing With CohBar Inc. (NASDAQ:CWBR) | New Business Observer

 |-62.3%

-Institutional investors held 9.35% of ASLAN Pharmaceuticals Limited shares and 9.4% of CohBar Inc. shares.
-Competitively, insiders own roughly 32.85% of CohBar Inc.’s shares.
+The shares of both ASLAN Pharmaceuticals Limited and CohBar Inc. are owned by institutional investors at 9.35% and 9.5% respectively.
+On the other hand, insiders owned about 32.85% of CohBar Inc.’s shares.

 Performance